softprops/envy-store/README.md

 the need for you to operate one of these systems yourself.

 3) Access control.
 Related to encryption security, you may also want to limit _who_ can access configuration.
-Identity access management is built into AWS so you don't have to implement this yourself.
+Identity access management is [built into AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html) so you don't have to implement this yourself.

+> 💡 Note that as AWS Parameter Store is a hosted service, it comes with limits to ensure quality of service for its users.
+You can review a list of these limits [here](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_ssm)

 Doug Tangren (softprops) 2018